chierii-ffxi/macroweb/memo/README.md

-# FFXI Vanilla Macro & Equipset Optimizations
+# FFXI Vanilla Macro & Equipset Notes

 Most of the text and examples are translated from: